 The internal storage of the value that is transmitted is always in the SI (or standard) unit, except for money where the display unit is used.
-The value is preceded by a one-byte unit type (see the table above) and a one-byte (or two-byte in case of the MoneyPerUnit) display type (see Appendix A).
+The value is preceded by a one-byte unit type (see the table above) and a one-byte (or two-byte in case of Money or three-byte in case of the MoneyPerUnit) display type (see Appendix A).
 As an example: suppose the unit indicates that the type is a length, whereas the display type indicates that the internally stored value 60000.0 should be displayed as 60.0 km, this is coded as follows: